Naoghuman/lib-tag/README.md

 Download<a name="Download" />
 ---

-Current `version` is `0.1.0`.
+Current `version` is `0.2.0`.
 Main points in this release are:
-* First release from the sub-library `Lib-Tag-Core` :smile: .
+* First release from the sub-library `Lib-Tag-Components` :smile: .

 **Maven coordinates**
 In context from a [Maven] project you can use following maven coordinates: